Cream Puffs Recipe

 What is the difference between a cream puff and an eclair?

-Really, the only difference between the two is the shape and what you might use as a filling and topping, the baked product is pretty much the same.
-When you see eclairs they are a long rectangular shape filled with custard and topped with chocolate icing.
+The only difference between the two is the shape and what you might use as a filling and topping.
+The baked product is pretty much the same.
+When you see eclairs are long rectangular shapes filled with custard and topped with chocolate icing.
 The cream puffs are round and filled with whipped cream.

 Final Word

-Please let me know if you try making my Cream Puffs Recipe, you know I love to hear from you!
-I’ve always had a sweet tooth, so these little gems are special to satisfy that urge.
+Please let me know if you try making my Cream Puffs Recipe.
+I would love to hear from you!
+I’ve always had a sweet tooth, so these little gems are unique to satisfy that urge.
 Life is good when you know how to cook from scratch, right?
 May God Bless this world, Linda

 Similar Posts